jsbisht/aws-developer-associate/general.md

 AWS maintains a database of latency between the general location of users and the regions tagged in DNS records.

-**NOTE**: This may not always be the closest resource, especially if the closest resource is saturated.
+> This may not always be the closest resource, especially if the closest resource is saturated.
 And this looks for a healthy record.

 ### Multi value Answer routing policy